 “Actively seeking new opportunities?”
 No. But privately, always be open to offers.

 You can fix that by optimizing your profile around the type of opportunities that you wish to be considered for.
+Leverage your LinkedIn account to show your current abilities and talent.
 Identify the critical skills associated with your “dream job” (the P&L, M&A Financial Services example I gave earlier) and feed your profile with these terms.
 This will make you more visible on relevant searches and may well lead to more recruiter approaches.

 Being open while being hidden

 The challenge, of course, is that if you are trying to position yourself to be spotted by headhunters, you also risk being seen by your colleagues.
 The public nature of LinkedIn means that it can be a challenge for an executive to suddenly make a host of changes to a profile without raising questions.
 People may realize you are actively seeking.
 There are, however, other approaches.